caseyjosephine/caseyjosephine.github.io/_posts/2019-08-01-copywriting-mistakes-wineries-make-and-how-to-fix-them.md

 ---
 layout: page
-title:  "The biggest copywriting mistakes wineries make — and how to fix them"i
+title:  "The biggest copywriting mistakes wineries make — and how to fix them"
 date: 2019-08-01
 permalink: /copywriting-mistakes-wineries-make/
 ---